Hopingstone Lyngdoh: Early life

 On 15 March 1929, Hopingstone was born on Hajur Shon at Nonglait village in present-day West Khasi Hills district.
 He studied at St. Anthony's College, Shillong.
-As a child, he grew up in a poor household and suffered from visual impairment.
+As a child, he grew up in a poor household and suffered from visual impairments.
 He lost his father when he was five.
 His grandfather cured him of his blindness.
 Thereafter, he worked as a cow herder in his village.

 Political life

 At the time of his death, he was the oldest serving representative member in Meghalaya and had never been defeated in a legislative assembly election.
-For a brief period he also was a Member of Parliament, 1977.
-He was actively associated with educational organisations and their programmes, also fought single-handedly against uranium mining in the State.
+For a brief period he also was a Member of Parliament in 1977.
+He was actively associated with educational organisations and their programmes, and had fought single-handedly against uranium mining in the State.

-Beside the political arena, he was an agriculturist, school teacher and social worker; he was the president of the Hill State People's Democratic Party, previously associated with the Eastern India Tribal Union since 1957, it was renamed All-Party Hill Leaders Conference in 1960.
-He was also a member of United Khasi Jaintia Hills Autonomous District Council, 1957 to 1972, also member of the Assam Legislative Assembly (1962—68) and the Meghalaya Legislative Assembly (1972—2015).
+Beside the political arena, he was an agriculturist, school teacher and social worker; he was the president of the Hill State People's Democratic Party, previously associated with the Eastern India Tribal Union since 1957, it was renamed the All-Party Hill Leaders Conference in 1960.
+He was also a member of the United Khasi Jaintia Hills Autonomous District Council from 1957 to 1972, as well as a member of the Assam Legislative Assembly from 1962 to 1968 and the Meghalaya Legislative Assembly from 1972 until his death.

 Death

-The 86-year-old veteran and most decorated politician of his time, Lyngdoh, who represented Nongstoin constituency of West Khasi Hills district in the Assembly, died on September 26, 2015, at the Northeast Indira Gandhi Regional Institute of Medical and Health Sciences (Neighrims) in Shillong.
+The 86-year-old veteran and most decorated politician of his time, Lyngdoh, who represented the Nongstoin constituency of West Khasi Hills district in the Assembly, died on September 26, 2015, at the Northeast Indira Gandhi Regional Institute of Medical and Health Sciences (Neighrims) in Shillong.
 He died of pneumonia, sepsis and multiple organ failure.
 He was buried at Mawkyllei village in West Khasi Hills district of Meghalaya.